 What it reveals: For the people of Bedford Falls, the gifts that mean the most aren't available in any store.

-"People do good deeds with their hearts at the holiday season," says Todd Mark, vice president of education for Consumer Credit Counseling Service of Greater Dallas.
+"People do good deeds with their hearts at the holiday season," says Todd Mark, vice president of community relations for Consumer Credit Counseling Service of Greater Dallas.
 "You're going to feel better about a gift of meaning rather than a gift from the mall.
 If you want to have your 'It's a Wonderful Life' moment, it's often represented by generosity and care, and not just a shopping spree."